jdhp-sap/pywi-cta-legacy/README.rst

 ..
 There's also a package for Debian/Ubuntu::
 ..
-..     sudo apt-get install datapipe
+..     sudo apt-get install ctapipe-wavelet-filter

 Windows
 -------